"Far too little, too late": what happened when Spanish Flu hit Britain?

 A century ago, a devastating pandemic killed countless millions worldwide.
-But how did Britain cope when Spanish Flu reached its shores?
-Robert Hume says it was a tragic case of far too little, too late
+But how did Britain cope when Spanish Flu reached its shores in 1918?
+Robert Hume says it was a tragic case of far too little, too late...

 “Soon after the war ended, there was a strange kind of flu,” recorded John Pears Jackson, who farmed near Keswick, and died in 2005, aged 98.
 “Many thousands of people, in England alone, died, including a lot of men and women in Cumberland, some of whom I knew.
 With none of the drugs and antibiotics we have today, doctors were powerless, and strong men and women were dead in the course of a few days… People drank whisky… and dosed themselves with all kinds of medicines.
 One farmer I knew swore he cured himself with paraffin oil.”

 Margaret Pitt, then a pupil at Milton Mount College in Gravesend, recalled being offered something milder to drink: “The school was warned [of] the coming epidemic, so they tried to get us all home early before the Easter holidays.
 Telegrams were sent to our parents… Our trunks were packed and sent off.
 Then we all came down to the main hall ready for our journey, in coats, hats and gloves, and our hand luggage.
 The nurse and her assistant were there with thermometers to see if we were developing the virus.
 I think about half of us were sent back to bed, some were very upset as they were anxious to go home.
 I was one of those who had to go to bed.
 We were given plenty of drink… milk.”